 This program is available evenings and weekends only and may be completed in one calendar year.
 This program is financial aid eligible.
-To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.

 - 1. 45 college credits in general education courses from an accredited institution (consistent with the requirements of the American Bar Association, which approves this Certificate). - 18 of these credits must meet distribution and content requirements designated by the ABA, in at least three (3) different disciplines such as English, foreign languages, humanities, mathematics and natural science. - 3.
 Submit proof of active RN license. - 4.
 Submit work verification form demonstrating 6,000 hour of practice (call (603) 230-4011 to request a copy in print). - 5.
 Two confidential letters of reference (call (603) 230-4011 to request a copy in print). - 6.
 Two-hundred-word essay regarding reasons for choosing the Legal Nurse Consultant Program (used to help evaluate writing skills). - 7.
 Submit official high school and college transcripts.
 (High School transcripts need only be submitted if applying for financial aid.)